 If you don’t need the mobility scooter to be portable you can get bigger pavement scooters which have the advantages of carrying more weight, bigger batteries and even advance features such as oil-dampened suspension for a smoother ride.

 Bigger batteries mean the scooter can go further on a charge typically between 15 and 30 miles at 4 MPH.

-If you want to take your mobility scooter onto the road or need to carry more than 25 stone, you’ll need an 8 MPH road scooter.
+If you want to go onto the road or need to carry more than 25 stone, you’ll need an 8 MPH road scooter.

-These comes fully equipped for long distance travel, including indicators, full lighting packages, mirrors and usually the comfort is exceptional with larger seats, bigger tyres and all-around suspension.
+These come fully equipped for long-distance travel, including indicators, full lighting packages, mirrors and usually the comfort is exceptional with larger seats, bigger tyres and all-around suspension.